 Tickets.
-The Eagles averaged 69,144 fans per home game last season -- that's over official capacity.
+The Eagles averaged 69,596 fans per home game last season -- that's over official capacity.
+Indeed, the Eagles have sold out every home game in the 21st Century.
+The last one they didn't sell out was on September 12, 1999, the 1st game for both head coach Andy Reid and quarterback Donovan McNabb.
 So, yes, order your tickets ahead of time -- especially since this meeting could set the tone for the NFC East the rest of the way.

 As of Thursday morning, the Eagles' website says there's only standing room tickets available and "not many left."
 So if you don't "know a guy," and you don't want to try your luck with a scalper (though I did get to see the aforementioned Giants-Eagles game for $60 on a list price of $50 -- it was very cold that day, and I think the guy was desperate), your best bet is probably the NFL Ticket Exchange.
 If you use that, no matter where you sit, be prepared to spend at least $200, and possibly over $300 depending on how close you want to get.

 Getting There.
-It’s 99 miles from Times Square in Manhattan to City Hall in Center City Philadelphia, and 96 miles from MetLife Stadium in East Rutherford to the Wells Fargo Center in South Philadelphia.
+It’s 99 miles from Times Square in Manhattan to City Hall in Center City Philadelphia, and 96 miles from MetLife Stadium in East Rutherford to Lincoln Financial Field in South Philadelphia.